 Although the terminology critical race theory began in its application to laws, the subject emerges from the broader frame of critical theory in how it analyzes power structures in society despite whatever laws may be in effect.
 In the 1998 article, "Critical Race Theory: Past, Present, and Future", Delgado and Stefancic trace the origins of CRT to the early writings of Derrick Albert Bell Jr. including his 1976 Yale Law Journal article, "Serving Two Masters" and his 1980 Harvard Law Review article entitled "Brown v.
 Board of Education and the Interest-Convergence Dilemma".

-In the 1970s, as a professor at Harvard Law School Bell began to critique, question and re-assess the civil rights cases he had litigated in the 1960s to desegregate schools following the passage of Brown v.
-Board of Education.[68]
-This re-assessment became the "cornerstone of critical race theory".[69]
-Delgado and Stefancic, who together wrote Critical Race Theory: a Introduction in 2001,[102] described Bell's "interest convergence" as a "means of understanding Western racial history".[103]
+In the 1970s, as a professor at Harvard Law School, Bell began to critique, question and re-assess the civil rights cases he had litigated in the 1960s to desegregate schools following the passage of Brown v.
+Board of Education.
+This re-assessment became the "cornerstone of critical race theory".
+Delgado and Stefancic, who together wrote Critical Race Theory: an Introduction in 2001, described Bell's "interest convergence" as a "means of understanding Western racial history".
 The focus on desegregation after the 1954 Supreme Court decision in Brown—declaring school segregation unconstitutional—left "civil-rights lawyers compromised between their clients' interests and the law".
-The concern of many Black parents—for their children's access to better education—was being eclipsed by the interests of litigators who wanted a "breakthrough"[103] in their "pursuit of racial balance in schools".[104]
-In 1995, Cornel West said that Bell was "virtually the lone dissenter" writing in leading law reviews who challenged basic assumptions about how the law treated people of color.[29]
+The concern of many Black parents—for their children's access to better education—was being eclipsed by the interests of litigators who wanted a "breakthrough" in their "pursuit of racial balance in schools".
+In 1995, Cornel West said that Bell was "virtually the lone dissenter" writing in leading law reviews who challenged basic assumptions about how the law treated people of color.

 In his Harvard Law Review articles, Bell cites the 1964 Hudson v.
 Leake County School Board case which the NAACP Legal Defense and Educational Fund (NAACP LDF) won, mandating that the all-white school board comply with desegregation.
-At that time it was seen as a success.
-By the 1970s, White parents were removing their children from the desegregated schools and enrolling them in segregation academies.[105]
-Bell came to believe that he had been mistaken in 1964 when, as a young lawyer working for the LDF, he had convinced Winson Hudson, who was the head of the newly formed local NAACP chapter in Harmony, Mississippi, to fight the all-White Leake County School Board to desegregate schools.[106]
-She and the other Black parents had initially sought LDF assistance to fight the board's closure of their school—one of the historic Rosenwald Schools for Black children.[106][69]
-Bell explained to Hudson, that—following Brown—the LDF could not fight to keep a segregated Black school open; they would have to fight for desegregation.[107]
-In 1964, Bell and the NAACP had believed that resources for desegregated schools would be increased and Black children would access higher quality education, since White parents would insist on better quality schools; by the 1970s, Black children were again attending segregated schools and the quality of education had deteriorated.[107]
+At that time, it was seen as a success.
+By the 1970s, White parents were removing their children from the desegregated schools and enrolling them in segregation academies.
+Bell came to believe that he had been mistaken in 1964 when, as a young lawyer working for the LDF, he had convinced Winson Hudson, who was the head of the newly formed local NAACP chapter in Harmony, Mississippi, to fight the all-White Leake County School Board to desegregate schools.
+She and the other Black parents had initially sought LDF assistance to fight the board's closure of their school—one of the historic Rosenwald Schools for Black children.
+Bell explained to Hudson, that—following Brown—the LDF could not fight to keep a segregated Black school open; they would have to fight for desegregation.
+In 1964, Bell and the NAACP had believed that resources for desegregated schools would be increased, and Black children would access higher quality education, since White parents would insist on better quality schools.
+However, by the 1970s, Black children were again attending segregated schools and the quality of education had deteriorated.

 Bell began to work for the NAACP LDF shortly after the Montgomery bus boycott and the ensuing 1956 Supreme Court ruling following Browder v.
-Gayle that the Alabama and Montgomery bus segregation laws were unconstitutional.[108]
-From 1960 to 1966 Bell successfully litigated 300 civil rights cases in Mississippi.
+Gayle that the Alabama and Montgomery bus segregation laws were unconstitutional.
+From 1960 to 1966, Bell successfully litigated 300 civil rights cases in Mississippi.
 Bell was inspired by Thurgood Marshall, who had been one of the two leaders of a decades-long legal campaign starting in the 1930s, in which they filed hundreds of lawsuits to reverse the "separate but equal" doctrine announced by the Supreme Court's decision in Plessy v.
 Ferguson (1896).
-The Court ruled that racial segregation laws enacted by the states were not in violation of the United States Constitution as long as the facilities for each race were equal in quality.[109]
+The Court ruled that racial segregation laws enacted by the states were not in violation of the United States Constituion as long as the facilities for each race were equal in quality.
 The Plessy decision provided the legal mandate at the federal level to enforce Jim Crow laws that had been introduced by white Southern Democrats starting in the 1870s for racial segregation in all public facilities, including public schools.
-The Court's 1954 Brown decision—which held that the "separate but equal" doctrine is unconstitutional in the context of public schools and educational facilities—severely weakened Plessy.[110]
-The Supreme Court concept of constitutional colorblindness in regards to case evaluation began with Plessy.
-Before Plessy, the Court considered color as a determining factor in many landmark cases, which reinforced Jim Crow laws.[111]
-Bell's 1960s civil rights work built on Justice Marshall's groundwork begun in the 1930s.
-It was a time when the legal branch of the civil rights movement was launching thousands of civil rights cases.
-It was a period of idealism for the civil rights movement.[69]
+The Court's 1954 Brown decision—which held that the "separate but equal" doctrine is unconstitutional in the context of public schools and educational facilities—severely weakened Plessy.
+The Supreme Court concept of constitutional colorblindness in regard to case evaluation began with Plessy.
+Before Plessy, the Court considered color as a determining factor in many landmark cases, which reinforced Jim Crow laws.
+Bell's 1960s civil rights work built on Thurgood Marshall's groundwork begun in the 1930s.
+It was a time when the legal branch of the ccivil rights movement was launching thousands of civil rights cases.
+It was a period of idealism for the civil rights movement.

 At Harvard, Bell developed new courses that studied American law through a racial lens.
 He compiled his own course materials which were published in 1970 under the title Race, Racism, and American Law.
 He became Harvard Law School's first Black tenured professor in 1971.

 During the 1970s, the courts were using legislation to enforce affirmative action programs and busing—where the courts mandated busing to achieve racial integration in school districts that rejected desegregation.
-In response, in the 1970s, neoconservative think tanks—hostile to these two issues in particular—developed a color-blind rhetoric to oppose them,[46] claiming they represented reverse discrimination.
-In 1978, Regents of the University of California v.
+In response, in the 1970s, neoconservative think tanks—hostile to these two issues in particular—developed a color-blind rhetoric to oppose them, claiming they represented reverse discrimination.
+In 1978, Regents of the University oof California v.
 Bakke, when Bakke won this landmark Supreme Court case by using the argument of reverse racism, Bell's skepticism that racism would end increased.
-Justice Lewis F. Powell Jr. held that the "guarantee of equal protection cannot mean one thing when applied to one individual and something else when applied to a person of another color."
-In a 1979 article, Bell asked if there were any groups of the White population that would be willing to suffer any disadvantage that might result from the implementation of a policy to rectify harms to Black people resulting from slavery, segregation, or discrimination.[113]
+Justice Lewis F. Powell, Jr. held that the "guarantee of equal protection cannot mean one thing when applied to one individual and something else when applied to a person of another color."
+In a 1979 article, Bell asked if there were any groups of the White population that would be willing to suffer any disadvantage that might result from the implementation of a policy to rectify harms to Black people resulting from slavery, segregation, or discrimination.

 While he was absent from Harvard, his supporters organized protests against Harvard's lack of racial diversity in the curriculum, in the student body and in the faculty.
 The university had rejected student requests, saying no sufficiently qualified black instructor existed.
 Legal scholar Randall Kennedy writes that some students had "felt affronted" by Harvard's choice to employ an "archetypal white liberal... in a way that precludes the development of black leadership".

-One of these students was Kimberlé Crenshaw, who had chosen Harvard in order to study under Bell; she was introduced to his work at Cornell.[118]
-Crenshaw organized the student-led initiative to offer an alternative course on race and law in 1981—based on Bell's course and textbook—where students brought in visiting professors, such as Charles LawrenceLinda GreeneNeil Gotanda, and Richard Delgado,[104] to teach chapter-by-chapter from Race, Racism, and American Law.[119][120][114][115]
+One of these students was Kimberle Crenshaw, who had chosen Harvard in order to study under Bell.
+She was introduced to his work at Cornell.
+Crenshaw organized the student-led initiative to offer an alternative course on race and law in 1981 — based on Bell's course and textbook — where students brought in visiting professors, such as Charles Lawrence, Linda Greene, Neil Gotanda, and Richard Delgado, to teach chapter-by-chapter from Race, Racism, and American Law.

-Critical race theory emerged as an intellectual movement with the organization of this boycott; CRT scholars included graduate law students and professors.[22]
+Critical race theory emerged as an intellectual movement with the organization of this boycott.
+CRT scholars included graduate law students and professors.

 Alan Freeman was a founding member of the Critical Legal Studies (CLS) movement that hosted forums in the 1980s.
 CLS legal scholars challenged claims to the alleged value-neutral position of the law.
 They criticized the legal system's role in generating and legitimizing oppressive social structures which contributed to maintaining an unjust and oppressive class system.
 Delgado and Stefancic cite the work of Alan Freeman in the 1970s as formative to critical race theory.
 In his 1978 Minnesota Law Review article Freeman reinterpreted, through a critical legal studies perspective, how the Supreme Court oversaw civil rights legislation from 1953 to 1969 under the Warren Court.
 He criticized the narrow interpretation of the law which denied relief for victims of racial discrimination.
 In his article, Freeman describes two perspectives on the concept of racial discrimination: that of victim or perpetrator.
 Racial discrimination to the victim includes both objective conditions and the "consciousness associated with those objective conditions".
 To the perpetrator, racial discrimination consists only of actions without consideration of the objective conditions experienced by the victims, such as the "lack of jobs, lack of money, lack of housing".
 Only those individuals who could prove they were victims of discrimination were deserving of remedies.
 By the late 1980s, Freeman, Bell, and other CRT scholars left the CLS movement claiming it was too narrowly focused on class and economic structures while neglecting the role of race and race relations in American law.